Persuasion is a powerful word for anyone in the marketing space.

 The swearing seemed to have increased the intensity of the message.

-So here you have it, the 10 persuasive techniques that will boost your marketing copy.
+So here you have it, the ten persuasive techniques that will boost your marketing copy.

 Click on the button below, and you’ll receive it right in your inbox.

-Which of these 10 persuasion techniques did you like the most?
+Which of these ten persuasion techniques did you like the most?
 Let me know in the comments below!

 Download 5 Extra Persuasive Techniques

-I left 5 techniques behind — get them by downloading this FREE ebook
+I left 5 techniques and 4 exercises behind — get them for FREE

 Get FREE Content Marketing Tips